Counting cliques without generalized theta graphs: Forbidding generalized theta graphs

 \begin{proof}

-Let $M$ be a maximal matching in $F$ with $y^*,z^*\notin V(M)$ such that each edge has distinct corresponding vertices in $V_0$.
-Then the corresponding vertices of each edge in $F[V_0]$ will belong to $V(M) \cup \{y^*,z^*\}$ or equal to the corresponding vertex of some edges in $M$.
-If $|M| \le k$, then by Pigeonhole there exists a matching of size $k$ such that all edges in this matching have the same corresponding vertex. \end{proof}
+Let $M$ be a maximal matching in $F$ with $y^*,z^*\notin V(M)$ such that each edge has a distinct corresponding vertex in $V_0$.
+Then the corresponding vertex of each edge in $V_0\cap V(F)$ will belong to $V(M) \cup \{y^*,z^*\}$ or equal to the corresponding vertex of some edges in $M$.
+If $|M| \ge k+1$, then we are done.
+Suppose $|M| \le k$, then by the pigeonhole principle, there exists a vertex such that it serves as the corresponding vertex for at least $k+1$ independent edges in $F$. \end{proof}